Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

         - Ensuring stories are ordered by most recent first.

 ---
+**Test Coverage:**
 Our test coverage still has room for a lot of room for improvement.
 Our endpoints showed 45% statement coverage, and our database code showed 79% coverage.
 There are several edge cases and additional helper functions that we haven't tested yet.
 Testing AI-related endpoints was more limited, mainly due to cost concerns.

 Overall, the endpoints performed well during testing.
 The biggest challenge was setting up the tests in Go, as we were relatively new to the language.
 We had to make several adjustments to the endpoints during the process.
 Most issues we encountered were related to handling bad requests—for example, missing or incorrectly formatted fields in the request body.
 In response, we added additional validation and improved error handling.

+**Manual Testing:**
 In addition to backend unit tests, we performed manual testing on the frontend by playing through the game.
 This helped us discover issues such as story prompts failing to initiate a boss fight, even when the required keyword was present.
 We traced this issue to the AI not always sending an exact keyword match, so we added more flexible keyword detection.
 Dealing with AI responses is something we still worry about, because AI isn't always perfect at responding how you would wish, like in the case for initiating the battle.
 So we are still worried about that not working.

 During middleware testing, we also identified an issue with how Supabase tokens were handled.
 The frontend wasn’t sending the tokens in the expected header format, and the middleware wasn’t properly decoding them.
 We resolved this by updating both the frontend and middleware to handle Supabase authentication correctly.
 We are still worried about the token-based middleware working, especially with Supabase, since it is a newer feature and we were having a lot of trouble with it.
+Every once and a while supabase key doesn't appear to play nice with our middleware.
+There are a variety of reason we speculate why, such as inconsitent server time, but haven't yet been able to pinpoint a solution yet.
+So we are worried about Oauth working.